alinex/node-builder/README.md

 Like `push` this will fetch the newest changes from git origin.

-    > alinex-make -c pull                  # from within the package directory
+    > builder -c pull                  # from within the package directory
-    > alinex-make -c pull ./node-error     # or from anywhere else
+    > builder -c pull ./node-error     # or from anywhere else

     Pull from origin
     Von https://github.com/alinex/node-make